william-redman/rvdss-forecast/README.md

 * **Percentage of Weekly RSV Positive Lab Detections (pct wk rsv lab det)**

 Teams will be tasked with forecasting the number of virus detections for:
-* The preceding week
+* The preceding week (horizon -1)
-* The current week
+* The current week (horizon 0)
-* The following three weeks
+* The following three weeks (horizon 1,2,3)

 These predictions will be evaluated against confirmed RVDSS surveillance data released by public health agencies across Canada.
+For detailed information regarding the forecasting targets refer [model-output/README.md](https://github.com/ai4castinghub/rvdss-forecast/tree/main/model-output) file.

 ### Key Dates
 * **Challenge Start Date**: November 4, 2024
 * **Challenge End Date**: May 2, 2025
-* **Weekly Submission Deadline**: Thursdays at 5 PM Eastern Time ("Forecast Due Date").
+* **Weekly Submission Deadline**: Thursdays at 5 PM Eastern Time (referred to as the "Forecast Due Date").
 Submissions should cover the reference week ending on the Saturday following the Forecast Due Date.

 The reference week corresponds to the epidemiological week (EW) running from Sunday to Saturday.
 Teams are expected to submit forecasts for the end of the reference week and the following three weeks.
 While teams are encouraged to forecast for all targets and time horizons, it is not required to submit predictions for every time period or virus.
 Forecasts for the previous week’s virus detections (horizon -1) are optional and will not be included in the primary scoring but may be helpful for calibration.